 How Can I Access Data through CHORDS?

-Besides the public data available through interactive and PDF maps, local public health department representatives in the Denver metropolitan area have access to data through CHORDS.
+In addition to the public data available through interactive and PDF maps, local public health department representatives in the Denver metropolitan area have access to data through CHORDS.
 Don't see what you're looking for?
-Please contact the CHORDS public health project manager, Greg Budney (Gregory.Budney@dhha.org), to learn how data available through CHORDS can support community activities.
+Please contact Sara Schmitt (firstname.lastname@example.org) to learn how data available through CHORDS can support community activities and specific research questions.

 Click here to learn how new CHORDS data requests are developed.